hyperspy/hyperspy/doc/user_guide/io.rst

 The loader will follow version 3 of the
 `Nexus data rules <https://manual.nexusformat.org/datarules.html#version-3>`_.
-The signal type, Signal1D or Signal2D, will be inferred by the ``interpretation`` attribute. if set to ``spectrum`` or ``image``, in the ``NXdata`` description.
+The signal type, Signal1D or Signal2D, will be inferred by the ``interpretation`` attribute, if this set to ``spectrum`` or ``image``, in the ``NXdata`` description.
 If the `interpretation <https://manual.nexusformat.org/design.html#design-attributes>`_ attribute is not set the loader will return a ``BaseSignal`` which must then be converted to the appropriate signal type.
-If the Nexus file ``default`` atrribute is not defined the loader will load all NXdata and all HDF datasets by default (see ``nxdata_only`` keyword in reader).
+Following the Nexus data rules if a  ``default`` dataset is not defined the loader will load all NXdata and all HDF datasets by default (see ``nxdata_only`` keyword in reader to control if only NXdata structures are loaded ).
-This decision was due to the varuations in Nexus implementations.
-A number of the `Nexus examples <https://github.com/nexusformat/exampledata>`_ from large facilties don't use NXdata which would normally be required.
+This decision to load both NXdata and HDF datasets was due to variations in Nexus implementations using NXdata.
-Older verions of the Nexus data rules are nit supported.
+A number of the `Nexus examples <https://github.com/nexusformat/exampledata>`_ from large facilties don't use NXdata which would normally be required and to provide some support for older verions of the Nexus data rules.
-The data will be loaded but some information, such as axes, may not be correctly associated with the data.
+Data can be loaded from older versions of Nexus but some information, such as axes, may not be correctly associated with the data.
 This missing information can however be recovered from within the  ``original_metadata`` which contain the overall file structure and contents.